melnikov-s/preact-observables/README.md

 _Note: If you already have a property that starts with `$` in your object (eg: `$myProp`) you can access the signal using `$$` (eg: `$$myProp`)._

+_typescript Note: Due to typescript limitations all `$` properties have a type of `Signal<*> | undefined` even though they will return a `Signal` at runtime.
+You will need to use `!` to bypass this.
+Though if you're only passing them to text nodes and as attributes `!` is not required_

 ## Integration with Preact / React

 `preact-observables` work with `@preact/signals-core` if you wish to integrate it with preact you will need to `import from '@preact/signals'` somewhere in your code.
 Likewise with React you'll need to `import from '@preact/signals-react'`.